-- 50. For 2018/19 and 2019/20 guidance issued by central Government required a referendum where proposed Council Tax increases were 3% or more than 3%.
-This has decreased to 2% in 2020/21. - 51.
+- 49. For 2020/21 guidance issued by central Government required a referendum where proposed Council Tax increases were 2% or more than 2% (previously 3% in 2019/20).
+This has remained at 2% in 2021/22. - 50.
 The Council recognises the impact that Council Tax has on local residents and will always take their ability to pay into consideration when setting Council Tax levels.
 The Council should adopt an approach where local sources of funding are maximised as far as is reasonably practicable to do so.
-However, a 1.99% Council Tax increase has been factored into the medium-term financial forecast for each year for financial planning purposes only.
-Clearly, any decisions on setting future Council Tax levels will be considered each year at Budget Council. - 52.
-The financial impact each year of not increasing Council Tax at all is an additional pressure of around £140k, assuming a 1.99% rise is foregone.
+However, a 1.99% Council Tax increase has been factored into the medium-term financial forecast

+- for each year for financial planning purposes only.
+Clearly, any decisions on setting future Council Tax levels will be considered each year at Budget Council. - 51.
+The financial impact each year of not increasing Council Tax at all is an additional pressure of around £142k, assuming a 1.99% rise is foregone.